Event-Horizon-Technologies/finance/README.md

 * [Black Litterman Model](https://en.wikipedia.org/wiki/Black%E2%80%93Litterman_model)
 * [Black Scholes Model](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model)

-## Using VsCode
+## Using Visual Studio Code
-Download the `Dev Containers` extension on VSCode.
+Download the Dev Containers extension on Visual Studio Code.
 You can then build and launch the `devcontainer` which will give you a whole environment that has all dependencies installed, and allow you to immediately start developing & testing

 ## Production environment